zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 #### Exit criteria

-- Your Jenkins build job has been updated to deploy a Docker image to your web app
+- Your Jenkins build job has been updated to deploy a Docker image to your web app.

 ### Task 8: Trigger CI/CD pipeline

 In this task, you will commit changes to the `mcw-oss-paas-devops` starter application and trigger the full CI/CD pipeline through Jenkins, resulting in the updated application being added to a new Docker image, pushed to ACR, and deployed to Web App for Containers.

-#### Task to complete
+#### Tasks to complete

-- Update your `.dockerignore` file so Dockerfile is not ignored
+- Update your `.dockerignore` file so Dockerfile is not ignored.
-- Add the following header to the src/components/plan/Plan.js file, just above the Grid containing plans
+- Add the following header to the src/components/plan/Plan.js file, just above the Grid containing plans:

     ```html
     <h3>Welcome to Best For You Organics Company</h3>
     ```

-- Push the changes to your GitHub account
+- Push the changes to your GitHub account.

 #### Exit criteria

-- The CI/CD pipeline completes successfully, and your app is updated
+- The CI/CD pipeline completes successfully, and your app is updated.
-- You can see the updated header in the browser window
+- You can see the updated header in the browser window.

     ![Welcome to Best for You Organics Company! is highlighted above the Two Person Plan, Four Person Plan, and High-Pro Plan boxes in this screenshot of the starter application.](media/unguided-image26.png "Commit a change to the starter application")